-All financial liabilities have maturity term within a month.
+All financial liabilities have maturity terms within a month, other than net assets attributable to unitholders described below.

 The liquidity risks associated with the need to satisfy unitholders' requests for redemptions are mitigated by maintaining a constant pool of cash to satisfy usual levels of demand.
+Investors need to provide 1 month plus 5 business days' notice.

 Normally once Fundhost Limited decides the unitholder can withdraw their money, it takes 5 business days to process the request (although the Constitution for the Fund allows a reasonable period, which could be longer), and funds are then paid to the unitholder in accordance with instructions.